microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

 ### Task 3: Create a SSH Service Connection in Azure DevOps

-To connect and run playbooks through Ansible VM in Azure pipelines, we need to have connection between Azure DevOps and Ansible VM.
+To connect and run playbooks through Ansible VM in Azure pipelines, we need to have a connection between Azure DevOps and Ansible VM.
 This service connection provides authentication to Ansible.

 1. Navigate to the project we created above using [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?Name=Ansible).